 Disclosure: This post contains affiliate links that earn a small commission at no extra cost to you.
 The Globetrotting Teacher has also partnered with CardRatings for our coverage of credit card products.
 The Globetrotting Teacher and CardRatings may receive a commission from card issuers.
 Please read my Disclosure to learn more.

-Anytime I begin making new travel plans, I always look at my miles and points balances and make decisions about how best to use them.
-I love redeeming them for FREE travel, (Who wouldn’t?!).
-But, it’s also important to get the best value possible, which is why it (sometimes) makes sense to pay for hotel stays.
+When I begin making new travel plans, I always look at my miles and points balances and make decisions about how best to use them.

 Why It (Sometimes) Makes Sense to Pay for Hotel Stays